hulloanson/hullowheel-server/README.md

 *Note: all floats are 32-bit precision float, little endian*

 ### Contributing
 First a big thank you for your efforts.
-Please always make a PR on the `dev` branch.
+Please always make PRs on the `dev` branch.